 Do Insurance Companies Pay For Lost Wages?

 Generally speaking, yes – auto insurers should pay for lost wages in New York State as part of their expansive “no-fault” benefits.
 There are exceptions to every rule and certain exclusions.
 Sometimes you have trouble extracting maximum compensation from an auto insurance company for no reason other than their desire to protect their bottom-line profits and pay you as little as possible for your claim.
-In these cases, a car accident attorney in New York can be especially beneficial in acting as your advocate.
+In these cases, a team of New York City car accident lawyers can be especially beneficial in acting as your advocate.

 Personal injury Protection (PIP) can help you afford time off work after an accident.

 Mandatory New York Personal Injury Protection (PIP) will provide up to $50,000 in compensation toward medical bills and loss of income following a car accident.
 Covered expenses include medical services from your doctor, dental restoration, hospital expenses, surgeries, psychiatric treatment, diagnostic imaging, ambulatory services, medication, and physical therapy.

 If you are unable to work due to the severity of your injuries, you may receive money to cover your “lost wages,” including your hourly or salaried base pay, overtime, sick pay, vacation days, bonus days, commissions, perks, pay raises, and retirement fund contributions.
 In New York, you can receive up to $2,000 per month or 80% of your monthly earnings, whichever is lower.

 These payments may continue for up to three years or up to the policy limit, whichever occurs first.
 New York PIP also offers $25 per day toward laundry, meal service, cleaning service, or other home maintenance tasks you can no longer do on your own.
 For minor car accident injuries, this will be enough, but moderate to severe accidents may go well above and beyond policy limits.

 There are other ways to seek lost wage compensation besides going through insurance.